bsidesstl/2016-Web-200/README.md

 ## Solution ##

+1. Go to localhost and view the mobile access key (change the mobile in the url to desktop if you use desktop).
+2. Change the url localhost/help for more information on the necessary urls.
-Connect to /getPicture/DAPI1234/Flag.png and view the source code.
+3. Connect to /getPicture/DAPI1234/Flag.png and view the source code.